-They also offer a special selection of beer cocktails each made with a beer from their permanent roster.
+They also offer a unique selection of beer cocktails, each made with a beer from their permanent roster.
 It’s a great place to try something new that you won’t find anywhere else, such as the Pinky Drinky made with their Prairie Fairy Sour, bourbon, lemon juice, raspberry vanilla syrup, and fresh mint.

-The space is always upbeat and full of energy, the mural adorned walls bring a hip and fun feel to the joint.
-True to their name, they love to create collaborations with community efforts like the ALS Society of Alberta.
+The space is always upbeat and full of energy; the mural adorned walls bring a hip and fun feel to the joint.
+True to their name, they love to collaborate with community efforts like the ALS Society of Alberta.

 Bent Stick Brewing

-This nano Edmonton brewery began as a DIY operation and now boasts a highly rotational line up of always legendary libations.
-They’re brewed all in small batches of up to 400 litres at a time.
+This nano Edmonton brewery began as a DIY operation and boasts a highly rotational lineup of legendary libations.
+They’re brewed all in small batches of up to 400 liters at a time.
 The Electric Boogaloo Hazy IPA and the Hay-Maker Wheated Pilsner are just two of their showstopping selections.
 Each pint feels carefully created and lovingly handcrafted.

-Each beer brewed is based on their six key characteristics; familiarity, surprise, taste, quality, consistency, and craftsmanship.
-This is apparent in such craft creations as: Curiosity Killed the Cat DIPA, the Lunar Phase Farmhouse Pale Ale, and the Salud Tropical Wheat Ale.
-Check out their curated in-house playlists, to enjoy some beats designed specifically to go with each of their beers for a truly tailored experience.
+Each beer brewed is based on its six key characteristics; familiarity, surprise, taste, quality, consistency, and craftsmanship.
+This is apparent in such craft creations as Curiosity Killed the Cat DIPA, the Lunar Phase Farmhouse Pale Ale, and the Salud Tropical Wheat Ale.
+Check out their curated in-house playlists to enjoy some beats explicitly designed to go with each of their beers for a truly tailored experience.